 Promotion Feature: Wanderlust readers voted Singapore Airlines the world’s best airline this year, and not for the first time.
-Here, we look behind the scenes at 10 reasons why the airline continues to be so popular
+Here, we look behind the scenes at 10 reasons why the airline continues to be

 Sydney from the sky (Destination NSW)

 Few things put off travellers more than seeing that a flight leaves in the middle of the night or so early in the morning that’s it’s difficult to get to the airport.
 Convenient departure and arrival times are a big reason why Singapore Airlines scored so highly with Wanderlust readers.

 The airline has four daily flights from London to Sydney during the summer, with departures at 0925, 1125, 2050 and 2205, all scheduled to be either easy to get to in the morning or after work in the evenings.
 There are also five weekly flights from Manchester.